tamton-aquib/bruttle/README.md

 # Bruttle

 A small script to bruteforce pdf, zip, and some popular hashes. <br />
-You can find the improved rust version of this script [here](https://github.com/tamton-aquib/veldora).
+You can find the fast and multithreaded rust version of this program [here](https://github.com/tamton-aquib/veldora).

 ### Installation: